ONLYOFFICE/onlyoffice-nextcloud/README.md

 You can also use our **[Docker installation](https://github.com/ONLYOFFICE/docker-onlyoffice-nextcloud)** to install pre-configured Document Server (free version) and Nextcloud with a couple of commands.

-## Installing Nextcloud ONLYOFFICE integration app
+## Installing ONLYOFFICE app for Nextcloud

-The Nextcloud administrator can install the integration app from the in-built application market.
+The Nextcloud administrator can install the app from the in-built application market.
 For that go to the user name and select **Apps**.

 After that find **ONLYOFFICE** in the list of available applications and install it.